pharmer/pharmer/docs/cloud/gce/README.md

-      --alsologtostderr                  log to standard error as well as files --analytics                        Send analytical events to Google Guard (default true) --config-file string               Path to Pharmer config file --env string                       Environment used to enable debugging (default "dev") --log_backtrace_at traceLocation   when logging hits line file:N, emit a stack trace (default :0) --log_dir string                   If non-empty, write log files in this directory --logtostderr                      log to standard error instead of files (default true) --stderrthreshold severity         logs at or above this threshold go to stderr (default 2) -v, --v Level                          log level for V logs --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging
+      --alsologtostderr                  log to standard error as well as files --analytics                        Send analytical events to Google Guard (default true) --config-file string               Path to Pharmer config file --env string                       Environment used to enable debugging (default "prod") --kubeconfig string                Paths to a kubeconfig.
+Only required if out-of-cluster.
+      --log_backtrace_at traceLocation   when logging hits line file:N, emit a stack trace (default :0) --log_dir string                   If non-empty, write log files in this directory --logtostderr                      log to standard error instead of files (default true) --master string                    The address of the Kubernetes API server.
+Overrides any value in kubeconfig.
+Only required if out-of-cluster.
+      --stderrthreshold severity         logs at or above this threshold go to stderr -v, --v Level                          log level for V logs --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging
  ```